benkosiek/CanvasAPI1/README.md

 ## **Usage**
 - Fetch the latest course file and discussion topic.
 - Use the file and discussion content to create a prompt for ChatGPT.
-- Post the generated AI response back to Canvas.
+- Recieve the ChatGPT generated response.

----

-## **Support**
-For questions or assistance, reach out to the repository maintainer.